Adaptations of Australian animals to cane toads

 Native to both South and Central America, Cane toads were introduced to Australia in the 1930s and have since become an invasive species and a threat to the continent's native predators and scavengers.

 The primary mechanism of impact cane toads have on Australian ecosystems is through poisoning of native species.
-The parotoid gland on either side of the head of a cane toad produces a secretion containing bufadienolides that is toxic to most animals.
-This chemical defence does not exist in any native Australian anuran.
-Consequently, many native animals that prey on anurans experienced significant population decline, immediately following the invasion of the toad species in Australia.
+The parotoid gland on either side of the head of a cane toad secretes a bufotoxin (a mixture of bufadienolides) that is toxic to most animals.
+This poison does not exist in any native Australian toad or frog; consequently, many Australian native animals that prey on frogs and toads experienced significant population decline immediately following the introduction of this toad species to Australia.

 Whilst the invasion of cane toads has had devastating impacts on the populations of native predators in many Australian ecosystems in which the species has spread, it is unlikely that cane toads are solely responsible for the extinction of any native species.
-Furthermore, many of the populations that initially experienced a decline following the invasion of cane toads, have subsequently been observed to recover.
+Furthermore, many of the populations that initially experienced a decline following the cane toad invasion have subsequently been observed to recover.
 The persistence of these populations suggests that over time, native predator species have adapted to the presence of the cane toad.
-Native predators may have adjusted to the ubiety of the toxic anuran through learning or as a result of evolutionary selective pressures applied by the invader.
+Native predators may have adjusted to the ubiquity of these toxic anurans either individually through learning from a survived toad poisoning, or collectively as a result of selective pressure applied by the invader, killing-off those individuals prone to incautiously consuming cane toads, before those predators produce offspring with similar inclinations.

 Adaptation through learning

 One way in which Australian animals have adjusted to the presence of the cane toad is through learned behavioural adaptations.
 These phenotypically plastic behavioural modifications are usually induced by conditioned taste aversion.

-This form of learning has been observed to occur in native anurophagous predators when the ill-effects caused by consuming a cane toad result in the predator intentionally avoiding the poisonous species in subsequent encounters.
-Conditioned taste aversion is most effective if the predator is severely affected from consuming a cane toad.
-However, in many predatory species, detection of toxins through mouthing of a cane toad, is sufficiently unpalatable to induce avoidance behaviour in subsequent encounters.
-In response to such an undesirable experience, the predator will refrain from attacking objects that display the same visual or chemical cues as the poisonous toad.
+This form of learning has been observed to occur in native toad- and frog-eating ("anurophagous") predators when surviving ill-effects caused by consuming a cane toad result in the predator subsequently intentionally avoiding the poisonous species.
+Conditioned taste aversion is most effective if the predator is severely, but non-fatally affected from consuming a cane toad.
+However, in many predatory species the taste of toxins from mouthing a cane toad is sufficiently repulsive to induce subsequent cane toad avoidance: In a learned response to such a noxious experience, the predator will refrain from attacking objects that display the same visual or chemical cues as the poisonous toad.

-Rather than avoiding cane toads, some native species have learnt foraging techniques allowing them to exploit cane toads as a food source.
-This learnt behaviour has been observed in predators that are more resistant to the cane toad’s toxins including birds and rodents.
+Rather than avoiding cane toads, some inventive native species have developed new foraging techniques that enable them to exploit cane toads as a food source.
+This learned behaviour has been observed in predators that have some natural resistance to the cane toad’s toxins, including birds and rodents.